-This lack of progress does not reflect a lack of unmet medical needs.
+This lack of progress does not reflect that we lack unmet medical needs.
 If we examine the three classes of drugs typically associated with anesthesia practice, we find significant problems with the present armamentarium.

 There are numerous problems with the available hypnotics.
 The inhaled anesthetics, as a class, appear to be pronociceptive at low concentrations (1-3), potentially increasing postoperative pain.
 Propofol stings on injection, despite the various tricks used to attenuate this brief, but intense, pain (4,5).
 Propofol infusions are associated with acidosis and multiorgan failure in children (6) and occasionally in adults (7).
-Thiopental is unsuitable for maintenance because of accumulation.
+Thiopental is unsuitable for maintenance due to accumulation.
 Etomidate for induction causes myoclonus, and maintenance of anesthesia results in adrenal suppression (8,9).

-Our available analgesics are limited to opioids, ketamine, and nonsteroidal antiinflammatory drugs (NSAIDs).
-The opioids share the common side effects of ventilatory depression, ileus, sedation, pruritus, urinary retention, and addictive potential.
+Our available analgesics are limited to opioids, ketamine, and NSAIDS.
+The opioids share the common side effects of ventilatory depression, ileus, sedation, pruritis, urinary retention, and addictive potential.
 Ketamine causes psychosis.
-The nonselective NSAIDs are associated with increased risk of bleeding and may delay bone healing, whereas the cyclooxygenase (COX)-2 selective NSAIDs are prothrombotic (10).
+The nonselective NSAIDS are associated with increased risk of bleeding and may delay bone healing, while the COX-2 selective NSAIDS are prothrombotic (10).

 As to muscle relaxants, we still do not have a replacement for succinylcholine.
-Rapacuronium showed promise when it was approved in 1999, but it lasted on the market for less than 1 year because it causes severe bronchoconstriction (11) by an unusual action on M_3 muscarinic receptors (12).
+Rapacuronium showed promise when it was approved in 1999, but it lasted on the market for less than a year, because it causes severe bronchoconstriction (11) by an unusual action on M3 muscarinic receptors (12).
 In fact, the last exciting development in muscle relaxants was when vecuronium went generic in 1995.